MZanggl/mockzen/README.md

 dep.injectable({ MyService })

 const apiClient = MyService.createApiClient()
-dep.injectable({ 'apiAlias': apiClient }) // 👈 You can call dep.injectable multiple times as well
+dep.injectable({ 'apiAlias': apiClient }) // 👈 see how you can call dep.injectable multiple times as well.
 ```

 Then in your tests, you can register mocks like this: